 Activity transects and static monitoring

 Activity Transects involve walking the site at dusk and dawn to record all bat activity.
-For larger developments, or developments that may impact bats commuting or foraging habitat, it may be necessary to gauge the impact of the project on bat foraging grounds and commuting corridors.
+For larger developments, or developments that may impact on bats commuting or foraging habitat, it may be necessary to gauge the impact of the project on bat foraging grounds and commuting corridors.

 Static Monitoring involves placing devices with microphones for longer periods out on important linear structures to detect bats, such as hedgerows and tree lines.
 Both surveys are designed to identify important areas of the site so that suitable mitigation can be advised against any impacts to bats.